icpc/ccs-specs/readme.md

 * It is no longer possible to request the scoreboard at the time of a given event and the `event_id` property is dropped from the response.
 * Importing contest configuration is no longer done through TSV files, but using a contest package.
+* Contest Archive has been renamed to Contest Package.

 ## References